 - i.
-If unable to reach the customer, send an Incomplete Notification/Notice informing the customer to contact the agency - d.
+If unable to reach the customer, send an Incomplete Notification/Notice (see section 3.1.1) informing the customer to contact the agency - d.
 Change the "Outreach Type" to phone or site where the interaction took place - e.
 Enter HE+ System Notes stating that the phone interaction was completed and enter any missing ZIF information